-On the DVD commentary Sarah Michelle Gellar remembers that Jason Behr had previously guest-starred on her show 'Buffy the Vampire Slayer' but not Clea Duvall who also appeared in one story 'Out of Sight, Out of Mind' as a girl who turns invisible.
-This is because Gellar never had any scenes with Duvall's character whilst she was visible so the actresses never actually met.
+On the DVD commentary, Sarah Michelle Gellar remembers that Jason Behr had previously guest-starred on her show Buffy the Vampire Slayer (1997-2003), but did not remember Clea Duvall, who also appeared in one story, "Out of Sight, Out of Mind," as a girl who turns invisible.
+This was because Gellar never had any scenes with Duvall's character while she was visible, so the actresses never actually met.

 According to the DVD Commentaries and Featurettes, the house in The Grudge (2004) was built completely on a sound stage.
 It was based almost entirely on the house in Ju-on: The Grudge (2002).
-It was built like a normal house, the 'house set' had two floors so that cuts did not have to be made when a character was walking upstairs.
+It was built like a normal house; the "house set" had two floors so that cuts did not have to be made when a character was walking upstairs.
 However, the attic was built separately from the house to allow for more room when filming.

 The trivia items below may give away important plot points.

 In the original film, Rika (Megumi Okina) is actually killed by Takeo Saeki at the film's conclusion.
-Rika's American incarnation Karen instead manages to survive (though she later dies in the sequel).
+Rika's American incarnation, Karen, instead manages to survive (though she later dies in the sequel).
 A remixed version of the original ending is re-introduced for The Grudge 2 (2006) involving Aubrey, Karen's sister.